bearlord/pdo_taos/README.md

 ## 2. CREATE create data table

-Creating a data table is similar to `MySQ`L syntax, and the data types are similar, but there are differences.
+Creating a data table is similar to `MySQL` syntax, and the data types are similar, but there are differences.

 `TDengine` has its own database type, `NCHAR` is similar to MySQL's `VARCHAR`, and `BINARY` is similar to MySQL's `TEXT`.